10 most expensive buildings across the globe that are worth billions

 Designed by architect David Childs of Skidmore, Owings & Merrill (SOM), construction of the 104-storey building started in 2006.
 Besides being historically, culturally and politically significant, it is also among the most expensive buildings in the world.

-Built at a cost of USD 3.8 billion (around Rs 228 billion), it eventually opened to the public in 2014.
+Built at a cost of USD 3.8 billion, it eventually opened to the public in 2014.
 Within four years of its opening, around 8,000 people were working in the building for a range of companies.

 The One World Observatory, one of the most significant draws of the tower, is located on the 102nd floor.
-Opened in 2015, tickets to the observatory start at USD 44 (around Rs 3,634) and can go up to USD 74 (Rs 6,112).
+Opened in 2015, tickets to the observatory start at USD 44 and can go up to USD 74.

 Lotte World Tower, South Korea